Tiffilore/Monkey_Business/README.md

 If the setting `logtype` is set or the command `parse` is used, the output so far was just the output of the `String()`-method that nodes provide.
 Now, there is a more detailed representation provided.

+Expression nodes are colored in yellow, statement nodes in blue and program nodes in a darker blue.
+The colors don't work for windows users.

 ![Demo7](demos/demo7.gif)